 If you plan on ingesting live transaction data from the Stellar network, your machines should have enough extra RAM to hold Captive Core’s in-memory database (~3GB).

-Other disk space requirements depend on how much of the network’s history you’d like to serve from your Horizon instance; this could be anywhere from a few GBs to tens of TBs for the full ingested pubnet ledger history.
+Other disk space requirements depend on how much of the network’s history you’d like to serve from your Horizon instance.
+This could be anywhere from a few GBs to tens of TBs for the full ingested pubnet ledger history; read about ingestion to decide what’s right for your use case.